-Sheet metal assembly is a common manufacturing process that supports a wide range of industries.
+Sheet metal assembly services are a common manufacturing process that supports a wide range of industries.
 As a popular fabrication method, it offers a complete and economical production solution to meet the manufacturing needs of a wide array of industries.
 Countless, everyday objects are fabricated utilizing components and parts manufactured with sheet metal—from kitchen utensils to washing machines and refrigerators to vehicles, electronic parts, computers, automotive panels, and medical devices.

 Sheet metal is one of the basic materials used in metalworking.
 It is a metal formed by an industrial process into thin, flat pieces no thicker than 6 mm (0.25 inches).
 Any sheet metal material that is thicker is considered structural or plate steel and too heavy for everyday applications.
 Up to a quarter-inch of sheet metal can be easily cut, formed, and bent into many shapes and sizes for assembly and production.

 Sheet metal assembly services are a value-added process that transforms flat sheet material like aluminum, stainless steel, galvanized steel, copper or brass into a finished product.
 Beginning with a customer’s drawing or blueprint, designers, engineers, and skilled craftsmen first transform the design into computer modeling, then cut, shear, form, punch, weld, and/or laser the selected sheet metal material into parts readied for assembly.

 Joining the individual components is accomplished by utilizing a wide selection of state-of-the-art pneumatic and electric power tools in combination with mechanical and various manual tools.
 Assembling the various parts into a finished product is achieved through a number of assembly service options.

 Some of the more common assembly services used for product solutions include: